Editor’s note: Lauren Greutman is a blogger and contributor for clark.com.

 6. Individual serving-sized packages

-Did you know that you can save yourself $150 per year just by never buying individual servings sizes of potato chips (don’t believe me? ‘ watch this video).
+Did you know that you can save yourself $150 per year just by never buying individual servings sizes of potato chips.
 Individual serving-sized products can cost you up to 50% more money than the full sized bags.
-This includes little bags of carrots, apples, and any ”˜lunch sized’ portions.
+This includes little bags of carrots, apples or any lunch-sized portions.

 7. Jarred spaghetti sauce